bloXroute-Labs/bloxroute-docs/README.md

 ## Installation of the bloXroute Gateway and Blockchain-Logger

 This document describes installation of the bloXroute Gateway and Blockchain-Logger for the bloXroute Miner Test.
-For this test, it is expected that you are running two BitcoinCash full nodes connected to the testnet.
+For this test, it is expected that you are running a BitcoinCash full node connected to the testnet.
 The bloXroute Gateway is to be connected to the first full node, while the Blockchain-Logger is to be connected to the second full node.

 The bloXroute Gateway is an application that connects your blockchain full node to the bloXroute block distribution network.
 Using the Gateway, the block distribution network is designed to propagate blocks to your full node faster than the traditional peer-to-peer blockchain network.
 It is recommended that you install the Gateway on the same server as your full node, or on a server with low latency to your full node.